two-bit words

 7. Skim the reading and/or conduct minimal research and hope to disguise this in the paper.

 8. Commit plagiarism (i.e., try to pass off someone else’s work as your own).
 If it is a direct quote, put quotation marks around it.
-Don’t use unattributed material from the internet.
-If I suspect you of any type of academic dishonesty, I will report you to every college authority I can think of.
+If you use unattributed material from the internet, I will find the source and report you to the Academic Honesty Committee.

 Ten Flagrant Writing Mistakes